ancientagent/Gist-List/extension/README.md

 ## Privacy & Security

-- **Secure Authentication**: Uses OAuth 2.0 for secure connection to Gister app
+- **Secure Authentication**: Uses OAuth 2.0 for secure connection to GISTer app
 - **No Data Storage**: Extension only stores temporary session data
 - **Platform Permissions**: Only accesses supported marketplace websites
 - **End-to-End Encryption**: All data transmission is encrypted